 4. Steam Turbines

 Steam turbines are a type of rotating equipment used in various industries, including power generation, oil and gas, and manufacturing.
-They are machines that convert thermal energy from steam into mechanical energy, which can then be used to drive generators or other mechanical systems.
+These machines convert thermal energy from steam into mechanical energy, which operators can use to drive generators or other systems.

 Steam turbines play a crucial role in power plants by using high-pressure steam to spin turbine blades, which are connected to a shaft.
 As the blades rotate, they drive a generator to produce electricity.
 In industries such as oil and gas, steam turbines can be used for processes like driving compressors or pumps.
 Their relevance as rotating equipment lies in their ability to efficiently convert steam energy into mechanical work, making them essential for power generation and industrial processes requiring mechanical energy.